-Whether students in your ministry or kids in your home are disturbed by today’s African famine or wondering about God’s goodness in the midst of fifth-period algebra, their questions and doubts are begging to be known.
+Whether students in your ministry or kids in your home are disturbed by today’s wars and famines, or wondering about God’s goodness in the midst of fifth-period algebra, their questions and doubts are begging to be known.

 The question before us is: Will we let them be known?

 Some of us may come from traditions or training that suggest that doubt is troubling or even sinful.
 But our Sticky Faith research findings show that doubt can help form our faith in stronger and perhaps more lasting ways.
 1